iTalantaAcademy-kakuma-1/Group-1-Rebuild/planning/backlog.md

 - As a user i want to learn more about the website, in order to get insights.

-- as a user i need to see sign in tab form,in order to have the visitors information.
+- as a owner i need to see sign in tab form,in order to have the visitors information.

 - as a user i need to have navigation panel at the top of the page, in order to go all to pages from one place to other.

+* as the owner i need to see the description on the page, so that i know how it will works.
+* as the owner i need to see good look pages, that can attract the costumers/ visitors.

 ## SHOULD HAVES

 - As a user i can navigate the web information from learn more about website.

-- As a user i can have the informaton of the clint so that i can contact them when i need.
+- As a owner i can have the informaton of the clint so that i can contact them when i need.

 ### COULD HAVES